Dev (DJ)

-Devin Joseph Jordan Griffin (born 23 December 1984) is a British radio presenter, DJ and actor, who is most commonly known for presenting hearts evening show 7 - 10pm since january 2022 & hearts feel good weekend 12 - 4pm since january 2021.
+Devin Joseph Jordan Griffin (born 23 December 1984) is a British radio presenter, DJ and actor, who is most commonly known for presenting Heart's evening show since January 2022 and Heart's Feel Good Weekend since January 2021.
 He is also known for his former weekend afternoon shows on BBC Radio 1.

 Early and personal life

 Griffin was born on 23 December 1984 in Hackney, London, United Kingdom, to an Irish mother and a Jamaican father.
 He and his twin sister are the youngest of four siblings.
-He was educated at The Ravenscroft School and attended the after-school drama club at the Anna Scher Theatre School, where he met friend and future co-host Reggie Yates.
+He was educated at The Ravenscroft School in Barnet, and attended the after-school drama club at the Anna Scher Theatre School, where he met friend and future co-host Reggie Yates.

 Career

 Early career

 Griffin began his radio career in 2000, aged 16 on pirate radio station Freek FM, specialising in garage and jungle.
 Here he was known as DJ Devstar and presented with Yates (who used the moniker MC Nobizzi).
 In 2002, whilst studying for his A Levels at The Ravenscroft School, Griffin landed a job co-presenting the children's interactive TV show Smile (credited as DJ Devstar) alongside Yates, Fearne Cotton and Nev the Bear.
 Six months into filming, he was approached by BBC Radio 1Xtra to present a Saturday afternoon show with Yates.
 In 2003, Griffin left Smile to concentrate on his radio career.